 For information about how dynamic routes are handled in comparison with other types of routes, see Applicability and order in the VPC documentation.

-All spoke resources use Cloud Router.
-Within a single Cloud Router task, AS path is used for best-path selection.
-Otherwise, only MED is used to prioritize routes.
-For more information, see AS path prepending and AS path length in the Cloud Router overview.
+All hybrid spoke resources use Cloud Router.
+For details about how the path selection model used by Cloud Router, see AS path prepending and AS path length in the Cloud Router overview.

 Also, if you are using the data transfer feature, you must assign ASNs as described in ASN requirements for site-to-site data transfer.